-Materiality assessment: at the beginning of 2021, The 2021 assessment saw Reformation's percentage Reformation conducted a materiality assessment to score increase from 56% (19/34) in 2020 to 60% identify key sustainability priorities.
-A consultation (26/43.5) in 2021, resulting in the rating of Leadership process involving all relevant stakeholders remaining unchanged.
-This year, the benchmark immediately followed and was essential in criteria increased by nearly 10 points, highlighting understanding the biggest challenges and in increased recognition across macro, sector, and peer informing plans to drive progress in these same trends, as well as a more stringent definition of best areas. practice within Corporate Governance.
+The 2021 assessment saw Reformation's percentage score increase from 56% (19/34) in 2020 to 60% (26/43.5) in 2021, resulting in the rating of Leadership remaining unchanged.
+This year, the benchmark criteria increased by nearly 10 points, highlighting increased recognition across macro, sector, and peer trends, as well as a more stringent definition of best practice within Corporate Governance.
 Key updates to this year's benchmark criteria were:

-- The presence of a policy or procedure specifically relating to Corporate Governance - The presence of systems developed to ensure taxation compliance, anticipate and avoid ethical breaches, ensure operations do not influence market dynamics - Sharing relevant corporate governance information with suppliers and peers
+• The presence of a policy or procedure specifically relating to Corporate Governance

+• The presence of systems developed to ensure taxation compliance, anticipate and avoid ethical breaches, ensure operations do not influence market dynamics

+• Sharing relevant corporate governance information with suppliers and peers score, including:

-Reformation already had a strong basis for this annual basis and for any incoming employees. topic, with initiatives from 2019 and 2020, being Expand the sustainability committee to carried over into 2021.
-The Sustainable Partners include cross departmental members in order to Guidebook, for example, remains a valuable resource have a more holistic view of the company. and can be easily accessed from the Commitments Set Corporate Governance-specific targets, & Certifications page under the Product section on including a Corporate Governance management Reformation's website. system or certification, for example ISO37001.
+Reformation already had a strong basis for this topic, with initiatives from 2019 and 2020, being carried over into 2021.
+The Sustainable Partners Guidebook, for example, remains a valuable resource and can be easily accessed from the Commitments & Certifications page under the Product section on Reformation's website.

-There were, however, additional initiatives and project which resulted in the increase in the overall score, including:
+There were, however, additional initiatives and project which resulted in the increase in the overall